Understanding Trade Between the United States and Haiti

 The intention of HOPE II was to establish new rules of origin that would help make Haiti eligible for better trade benefits regarding apparel imports and enhance sourcing flexibility for producers.

 This helped to modify the existing trade preference programs operating under HOPE and further develop the benefits of the act.
-An adjacent act, HELP also helps to provide duty-free treatment to addition textile and apparel products coming from Haiti.
+An adjacent act, HELP also helps to provide duty-free treatment to additional textile and apparel products coming from Haiti.
 These preferences are all currently valid and are set to expire on September 30, 2025.

 About the HELP and HOPE Acts